AI winter: Machine translation and the ALPAC report of 1966

 During the Cold War, the US government was particularly interested in the automatic, instant translation of Russian documents and scientific reports.
 The government aggressively supported efforts at machine translation starting in 1954.
+Another factor that propelled the field of mechanical translation was the interest shown by the Central Intelligence Agency (CIA).
+During that period, the CIA firmly believed in the importance of developing machine translation capabilities and supported such initiatives.
+They also recognized that this program had implications that extended beyond the interests of the CIA and the intelligence community.

 At the outset, the researchers were optimistic.
-Noam Chomsky's new work in grammar was streamlining the translation process and there were "many predictions of imminent 'breakthroughs'".

-However, researchers had underestimated the profound difficulty of word-sense disambiguation.
+Noam Chomsky's new work in grammar was streamlining the translation process and there were "many predictions of imminent 'breakthroughs'".However, researchers had underestimated the profound difficulty of word-sense disambiguation.
 In order to translate a sentence, a machine needed to have some idea what the sentence was about, otherwise it made mistakes.
 An apocryphal example is "the spirit is willing but the flesh is weak."
 Translated back and forth with Russian, it became "the vodka is good but the meat is rotten."
 Later researchers would call this the commonsense knowledge problem.

 By 1964, the National Research Council had become concerned about the lack of progress and formed the Automatic Language Processing Advisory Committee (ALPAC) to look into the problem.
 They concluded, in a famous 1966 report, that machine translation was more expensive, less accurate and slower than human translation.
 After spending some 20 million dollars, the NRC ended all support.
 Careers were destroyed and research ended.

-Machine translation is still an open research problem in the 21st century, which has met with some success (Google Translate, Yahoo Babel Fish).
+Machine translation shared the same path with NLP from the rule-based approaches through the statistical approaches up to the neural network approaches, which have in 2023 culminated in large language models.